Reservation Road: Plot

-Dwight Arno is an attorney who is divorced from his wife Ruth.
-Ruth controls custody of their son Lucas while Dwight maintains visitation rights.
-Dwight and Lucas are at a baseball game when Ruth calls, informing Dwight that he is late returning their son home.
-Dwight drives Lucas home in a hurry, thinking he might otherwise forfeit his visitation privileges.
-When he loses control of his vehicle, he strikes a young boy, Josh Learner, who is standing by the roadside.
+Dwight Arno is an attorney going through a divorce from his wife Ruth.
+As part of the divorce agreement, Ruth has custody of their son Lucas while Dwight has visitation rights.
+Dwight takes Lucas to a baseball game.
+When Dwight and Lucas leave the game, Ruth calls Dwight to remind him that he is late in returning Lucas home.
+Dwight, worried of losing his visitation rights, drives Lucas home in a rush.
+Dwight loses control of his vehicle and strikes a young boy, Josh Learner, standing by the roadside.
+Dwight, panicked, drives away and tells Lucas they collided with a tree log.